Yorkshire A to Y

 East Riding unitary authority area X

-East Riding is the local government area which most closely matches one of Yorkshire's historic Ridings, although there were a considerable number of boundary changes when those Ridings came to an end in 1974.
+East Riding is the local government area which most closely matches one of Yorkshire's historic Ridings, although there were a considerable number of boundary changes when those Ridings came to an end in the 1974 local government reorganisation.

-The East Riding was initially split into districts of the Government's unsuccessful mix of Yorkshire and parts of Lincolnshire across the Humber estuary in a new county of Humberside.
-Except for police and fire services, that only lasted until 1996 when things were changed again and three Humberside districts, one of them named East Yorkshire, and half of another were merged into a new East Riding unitary authority.
+The present East Riding is the creation of another round of local government reorganisation in 1996.
+The Government's 1974 reorganisation proved, in this area, to be an unsuccessful mix of Yorkshire and parts of Lincolnshire across the wide Humber estuary in a new county of Humberside.
+In 1996 things were changed again and three of the 1974 Humberside district authorities — one of them named East Yorkshire — and half of another district were merged into a new East Riding unitary authority.
+Police and Fire services continue to cover the Humberside area.

-The East Riding area we have today excludes the relatively small City of Hull area, which has its own unitary authority.
-Today's East Riding includes areas of the former West Riding around Snaith and Goole and has lost to North Yorkshire some of the historic East Riding's northernmost parts around Norton upon Derwent and Filey.
+The East Riding of today excludes the relatively small City of Hull area, which has its own unitary authority.
+It includes areas of the former West Riding around Snaith and Goole .
+It has lost to North Yorkshire some of the historic East Riding's northernmost parts around Norton upon Derwent and Filey .
+Westernmost parts of the historic East Riding have been lost to North Yorkshire and the City of York with a shift of boundary from the River Ouse to the River Derwent.

-Although mostly an agricultural area, its sheer number of towns and villages make it Yorkshire's 6th most populated district or unitary authority area with a population of around 342,200 in the 2021 Census.
-Its population size ranks only after four of the five metropolitan districts of West Yorkshire (all except Calderdale), and Sheffield metropolitan district, one of four in South Yorkshire.
+Although mostly an agricultural area, its sheer number of towns and villages made it Yorkshire's 6th most populated district or unitary authority area in the 2021 Census with a population of around 342,200.
+Its population size ranked only after four of the five metropolitan districts of West Yorkshire (all except Calderdale), and Sheffield metropolitan district in South Yorkshire.
+Following the merger of North Yorkshire authorities it now also falls below North Yorkshire, ranking 7th across Yorkshire.

 Places in the East Riding unitary authority area are: